bq/botbloq-its/app/api/students/Readme.md

 **GET /botbloq/v1/its/students/:id/:data**
 ------------

-Returns a list with finished courses, unfinished courses or active courses of a student according to the variable data inserted in the request
+Returns a list with finished courses, unfinished courses, active courses, last included courses or related courses of a student according to the variable data inserted in the request.

 **Parameters**